node-girls/beginners-javascript/step05.md

 }
 ```

+It basically translates to "if this condition is true, do this - or else do something else".

 ### Try it out

 What if we want to `console.log()` "Hello world!" if we're feeling happy, and something else if we're sad?